Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 # Bad Arts Entertainment Milestone Project

-This webpage has been designed for a Limerick based rap label which represents several artists.
+This webpage has been designed for a Limerick based rap label which represents several hip-hop artists.
 The objective of the project is to create an all-in-one platform for Bad Arts Entertainment to connect their social media presence which is spread across multiple websites.
-This website would pull content from Twitter & Youtube while also linking to Spotify & Bandcamp.
+This website will pull content from Twitter & Youtube while also linking to Spotify & Bandcamp.
-The website will also be used as a promotional tool for the label to advertise album & merchandise releases.
-Previous concerts they have done will also be on display.
-This will help the label build a community of fans.
+The website will also be used as a promotional tool for the label to advertise future albums & merchandise.
+Information about previous concerts they have preformed at will also be on display.
+This will help the label engage with their audience and build a community of fans.

 ## UX

-Before designing the wireframes and choosing the colour scheme, I reviewed the label's current online presence.
+Before beginning the design process (ie. creating wireframes and choosing the colour scheme), I reviewed Bad Arts Entertainment's current online presence.
-Bad Arts Entertainment already had a logo, an orange smiley face on a black background with red lettering(see below).
+The company had already designed a logo, an orange smiley face on a black background with red lettering(see below).

 ![alt text goes here](assets/img/logo4.jpg)

 ### Project Goals

-When starting the design process, a major goal of mine was to design a UX which worked in harmony with their logo & brand identity.
+When starting the design process, a major goal was to design a UX which worked in harmony with their logo & brand identity.
-Irish rap music is quite a niche genre and the UX had to engage it's small but growing target audience.
-The colour and font selection had to be edgy and dark while still being highly legible.
+Irish rap music is a niche genre and the UX has to engage it's small but growing target audience.
+The colour and font selection had to be edgy while still being highly legible.
-To reflect the tone of the music, I used a black background paired with the logo's bold orange colouring.
-White was then used to highlight certain pieces of text, making the overall content more legible by creating contrast.
+To reflect the tone of the music, I used a black background paired with the logo's bold orange colouring [#ff4500].
+White was then used to highlight certain pieces of text, making the overall content more legible by the user of contrast.
-For title within the navbar, I chose a dramatic font called Holtwood One SC.
+For the title within the navbar, I chose a dramatic font called Holtwood One SC.
 All other text was styled using the highly legible Kanit font.

 ### User stories